spiral/docs/framework/container.md

 }
 ```

-The `Mailer` dependency will be automatically delivered by container.
+The `Mailer` dependency will be automatically delivered by the container.
 Read more in [Auto Wiring](/framework/auto-wiring.md).

-> Note, your controllers, commands and jobs support method injection.
+> Note, your controllers, commands, and jobs support method injection.

 ## Configuring Container
-You can configure container by creating set of bindings between aliases or interfaces to concrete implementations.
+You can configure container by creating a set of bindings between aliases or interfaces to concrete implementations.
 Use [Bootloaders](/framework/bootloaders.md) to define bindings.

-We can either use `Spiral\Core\BinderInterface` or `Spiral\Core\Container` to configure application container.
+We can either use `Spiral\Core\BinderInterface` or `Spiral\Core\Container` to configure the application container.

 To bind interface to concrete implementation: